 5. Think carefully when choosing fonts and font size

-Stick to fonts which are easy to read.
+Stick to fonts which are easy to read, and make them at least 14px.
 The ones to avoid are fancy fonts, such as scripts or handwriting fonts, or ones which are too thin, too fat, or too small.
-See what a difference it makes when you try to read this paragraph, which is a definition of web accessibility courtesy of Wikipedia:“Web accessibility is the inclusive practice of ensuring there are no barriers that prevent interaction with,, or access to, websites on the World Wide Web by people with physical disabilities, situational disabilities, and socio-economic restrictions on bandwidth and speed.
+See what a difference it makes when you try to read this paragraph, which is a definition of web accessibility courtesy of Wikipedia:“Web accessibility is the inclusive practice of ensuring there are no barriers that prevent interaction with, or access to, websites on the World Wide Web by people with physical disabilities, situational disabilities, and socio-economic restrictions on bandwidth and speed.
 When sites are correctly designed, developed and edited, generally all users have equal access to information and functionality.”

 If you use videos on your website, remember that it’s not only the visually impaired who may use your site, but people with hearing problems too.
 Transcripts immediately solve this problem, plus they’re great for your SEO since they also make all those lovely keywords available to Google.

 If you’re worried about how long it will take to write subtitles or transcripts you can get some great tools to do it for you.
 They’re not perfect and have an annoying habit of adding all the ums and ahs, but they’re a great starting point and make the job much quicker.
 There are loads around, but SubtitleBee is my current favourite, especially as it has a free, if somewhat limited, plan.

 7. Use Headers to Structure Your Content Correctly

 Headers are another great tool which aren’t just about accessibility but which help everyone to use your site.
 Headers are all about making your site easy to read and to navigate: think of them a bit like a table of contents, so if you have them well formatted it should be easy for people (and screen readers) to skim the site and target the information the visitor needs.